A black marlin has ventured 3005km from Port Macquarie to Papua New Guinea after being tagged in the annual Golden Lure game fishing competition.

 DPI spokesperson said black marlin are a nomadic, highly mobile, and highly migratory pelagic fish species.

-"During spring and summer juvenile black marlin migrate south from the great barrier reef down along the east coast of QLD and NSW.
-As the water begins to cool down in Autumn, they make their way back north seeking warmer water closer to the equator," the spokesperson said.
+"During spring and summer juvenile black marlin migrate south from the Great Barrier Reef down along the east coast of Queensland and NSW.
+As the water begins to cool down in autumn, they make their way back north seeking warmer water closer to the equator," the spokesperson said.